webmaster442/ArduinoExtensions/readme.md

-# Arduino Extensions
+# Arduino/Genuino Extensions

-This package contains additional board definitions & libraries that are not included in the default installation of the arduino software for various reasons.
+This package contains additional board definitions & libraries that are not included in the default installation of the Arduino software for various reasons.

-Getting these software components from the internet is a bit time consuming.
+Getting these software components from the Internet is a bit time consuming.
 So I created this installer which automatically installs the following components.

-Tools tested with Arduino IDE 1.5.x The IDE can be downloaded from: http://arduino.cc/en/Main/Software
+Tools tested with Arduino IDE 1.6.x The IDE can be downloaded from: http://arduino.cc/en/Main/Software

 ##Included drivers
 * USB Tiny ISP Driver